unicef/publicgoods-toolkit/community.md

 at *which* Creative Commons license applies to materials they use.

-In the case of open source software all commonly used licenses allow commerical use, as noted in the Introduction [LINK].
+In the case of open source software all commonly used licenses allow commerical use, as noted in the Introduction (TBD LINK).
 In fact, most community participants would classify software whose license disallows commercial use as "not open source".
 The Open Source Initiative offers what many community participants agree is an authoritative definition of "open source".
 That definition excludes software that discriminates against commercial use.
 All commonly-used open source licenses and most projects align on this point.

 At the same time, some open source community members are offering "Ethical Source" licenses.
 These licenses restrict the use of DPGs